-Badre Law Professional Corporation is Ottawa’s choice for notarizing documents and signatures by the commissioner of oaths services.
+Badre Law Professional Corporation is Ottawa’s choice for notary services and signatures by the commissioner of oaths services.
 If you are located in Ottawa or within the region, we are more than happy to serve you.
 You will find us friendly, professional, and highly skilled.

 We notarize and commission affidavits, oaths, affirmations and declarations and certify true copies of a wide range of documents.

-Badre Law services the Ottawa area, including Barrhaven, Carlington, Centretown, Downtown Ottawa, Gloucester, Kanata, Nepean, Orleans, Rockcliffe, Sandy Hill, South Keys, Vanier and Westboro.
+Badre Law offers notary services in the Ottawa area, including Barrhaven, Carlington, Centretown, Downtown Ottawa, Gloucester, Kanata, Nepean, Orleans, Rockcliffe, Sandy Hill, South Keys, Vanier and Westboro.

 Notary Services Offered